-AURORA-EU is based in Brussels and conducted by the Breast International Group (BIG) under the oversight of Dr. Martine Piccart.
-The objective of AURORA-EU is to conduct precise molecular analyses of primary and metastatic breast cancer samples to better understand the evolution of metastasis and the mechanisms of drug resistance that allow tumors to grow and spread.
-The program involves 11 collaborative research groups and two independent sites across 14 countries throughout Europe.
-Approximately 80 clinical sites will participate with 60 already active.
-In total, at least 1,000 women and men with metastatic breast cancer will be enrolled.
-Preliminary studies have already identified new potential molecular targets.
+AURORA EU is based in Brussels and conducted by the Breast International Group (BIG) under the oversight of Dr. Martine Piccart.
+The objective of AURORA EU is to conduct precise molecular analyses of primary and stage 4 breast cancer samples to better understand the evolution of metastasis and the mechanisms of drug resistance that allow tumors to grow and spread.
+The program involves 60 hospitals across 11 countries throughout Europe and has already yielded new insights into metastatic disease.

-AURORA-US shares the goals of AURORA-EU.
+AURORA U.S. shares AURORA EU’s goals.
 In addition to enrolling new patients with metastatic disease, the U.S. study will more rapidly advance metastasis research by studying tumors from previously treated patients with known outcomes.
-Eleven sites across the U.S. are participating in that retrospective study, and additional sites will contribute to a prospective trial to be launched in fall 2019.
+The U.S. study harnesses the model clinical trials program, TBCRC, which involves 18 clinical sites and more than 100 investigators.
 Ongoing analysis of patient samples will help determine the features that cause metastasis and/or resistance to treatment.
-Leading the various efforts of AURORA-U.S. are Drs.
-Antonio Wolff, Tari King, Minetta Liu, Charles Perou, Elaine Mardis, Lisa Carey, Andrea Richardson, and Fraser Symmans.

 While the AURORA studies are the flagship of the Evelyn H. Lauder Founder’s Fund additional projects augment the efforts of the AURORA groups to help accelerate discoveries.
 Ancillary projects have studied breast cancers that have metastasized to the brain; built cutting-edge lab models of metastatic tumor growth and treatment response; and leveraged the power of the internet to build a massive online registry of patient-reported metastatic tumor and clinical data.